groupoid/anders/intro/CANONICITY.md

   respecting constructive and homotopical principles.

 * Direct inductive definition of `ℕ`: One way to preserve canonicity is to define by general induction or built-in.

+## Conclusion

+Canonicity links abstract type theory to concrete computational results.
+By guaranteeing that terms reduce to unique, standard forms, it underpins trustworthy programming languages and formal proofs.
+Rooted in HoTT, its principles extend to broader system design, shaping how we reason about and build computational frameworks.